-For the formulas sold in the Resin Obsession store, we’ve got all that information for you in our resin buying guide.
+We’ve got all that information for you in our buying guide.

 Here are some other things that you should know to ensure you have success:

-2. Your work area needs to be warm so the resin fully cures.
+2. Your work area needs to be warm so you don’t have curing issues.
 Here’s some advice on what temperature you should be mixing your epoxy.

 3. Exact measuring and proper mixing are essential to success.
-Here’s how to mix resin and hardener in five easy steps.
+Here’s the best way how to mix resin.

-4. Each kit has its own directions.
+4. Each resin kit has its own SPECIFIC directions.
 Follow them carefully.

 5. Dispose of mixed and unmixed liquids properly.
-Here are some tips on how to dispose of resin.
+Here are some tips on how to dispose of epoxy.

-Want some live training on choosing a resin for your next project?
+Want some live training?
 Pull up a chair and get ready to take some notes.

 Cover a photo collage

-Once you’re ready to buy, we can help you with supplies for your first or next jewelry, art and crafting project.
-Buy resin here.
+Once you’re ready to buy resin, we can help you with supplies for your first or next jewelry, art, and crafting project.

 Ready to try resin crafting but worried about making a mistake?

 For less than the cost of a resin kit, you can get a copy of my ebook, Resin Fundamentals.
-I’ve condensed my fifteen years of experiences into the need-to-know information to help beginners make something beautiful from day one.
-Buy the book now and a download link arrives to your inbox in minutes!
+I’ve condensed my fifteen years of experience into the need-to-know information to help beginners make something beautiful from day one.
+Buy the book now and a download link arrives in your inbox in minutes.